The Perio Tray®: Non-Invasive Therapy For Gum Disease

 Bleeding gums is one of the telltale early signs of gum disease, clinically known as periodontitis.
 When it comes to your oral health, periodontitis is one word you do not want to hear.
-At Hiebert Smith Dental Group, we’re all about keeping your gums, and the rest of your mouth, in good shape.
+At NW Heights Dental, we’re all about keeping your gums, and the rest of your mouth, in good shape.

 When it comes to dealing with gum disease, we often use an effective, easy-to-use tool called Perio Protect.
 This non-invasive treatment is used at home, taking just minutes a day, delivering medication below the gums where it is needed.
-Perio Protect adds home care to our treatment of gum disease for our patients from Saint Helens and the surrounding areas.
+Perio Protect adds home care to our treatment of gum disease for our patients from Portland, OR and the surrounding areas.